carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub/create-the-first-room.md

 No need to be too precise or polished, rough edges won't be perceivable while playing your game.
 You just need to avoid, if possible, overlapping with other hotspots (see "_Baseline_" below, to understand how polygon overlapping works).

-Another important property of the hotspot is the "_Walk to point", which is the coordinates that the character will reach when you click over the hotspot.
+Another important property of the hotspot is the "_Walk to point_", which is the coordinates that the character will reach when you click over the hotspot.
-You can set these coordinates interactively by clicking and dragging the "_Walk To point_" gizmo wherever you want in the room.
+You can set these coordinates interactively by clicking and dragging the **Walk To point** gizmo wherever you want in the room.
 You will see that the property with the same name in the inspector will update to reflect the coordinates.

 For our example room, we'll set the following coordinates for the `Window` hotspot: